What to Do in Kawagoe: 10 Must-See Spots and Local Activities

 8. Kawagoe Festival

-Kawagoe Festival, one of the largest traditional festivals near Tokyo, is held for 2 days in mid October every year.
-Countless food stalls are open around Kawagoe Station, the Koedo area and more places.
-Don’t miss the highlight: tens of Dashi (sacred floats like portable shrine) being carried around Kawagoe.
+Kawagoe Festival, one of the largest traditional festivals near Tokyo, is held for 2 days in mid-October every year.
+Countless food stalls are open around Kawagoe Station, the Koedo area, and more places.
+Don’t miss the highlight: tens of Dashi (sacred floats like portable shrines) are being carried around Kawagoe.

-9. Taking a break at the unique Starbucks Coffee
+9. Take a break at the unique Starbucks Coffee

 ©︎ Kimon Berlin

-An unique branch of Starbucks with Japanese traditional style was open in Kawagoe in March, 2018, located very close to the symbolic Toki-no-Kane.
+A unique branch of Starbucks with a Japanese traditional style was opened in Kawagoe in March 2018, located very close to the symbolic Toki-no-Kane.
 Starbucks Coffee Kawagoe Kanetsuki Dori (スターバックス コーヒー 川越鐘つき通り店) built with Japanese cedar matches the scenery of the old town of Koedo.
-There are a greenery garden and terrace seats at the cafe.
+There is a greenery garden and terrace seats at the cafe.

 Hours: 8:00–20:00